spearhead-he/VDA/README.md

 <img align="right" height="80px" src="https://github.com/user-attachments/assets/28c60e00-85b4-4cf3-a422-6f0524c42234">
 <img align="right" height="80px" src="https://github.com/user-attachments/assets/854d45ef-8b25-4a7b-9521-bf8bc364246e">

-This tool is developed for the SPEARHEAD (*SPEcification, Analysis & Re-calibration of High Energy pArticle Data*) project.
+This tool is developed within the SPEARHEAD (*SPEcification, Analysis & Re-calibration of High Energy pArticle Data*) project.
 SPEARHEAD has received funding from the European Union’s Horizon Europe programme under grant agreement No 101135044.

 The tool reflects only the authors’ view and the European Commission is not responsible for any use that may be made of the information it contains.